Samizic29/ECOMMERCE-PRICE-MONITORING-ANALYSIS-USING-PYTHON/README.md

 ## OBJECTIVE

-> To monitor and analyze the prices of laptop products from three brands (Apple, Dell and HP) on Ebay website.
+> To monitor and analyze the prices of laptop products from three brands (Apple, Dell and HP) on eBay website.

 **Tool Used:** Python, Pandas (data manipulation), BeautiSoup(Web scraping), Matplotlib / Seaborn (data visualization)